qwjhvbxi/SAEV/README.md

 `Result=main(P,extsave,info)`

-The first input variable `P` is a struct-type with the parameters of the simulation, the second variable `extsave` indicates whether to save/load the results, the third variable `info` indicates what level of information to show during a simulation run.
+The first input variable `P` is a struct-type with the parameters of the simulation.
+The second variable `extsave` indicates whether to save/load the results (to use this functionality first include `DataHash` in the path.
+You can find it at https://uk.mathworks.com/matlabcentral/fileexchange/31272-datahash).
+The third variable `info` indicates what level of information to show during a simulation run.
 See below for more information.
 A typical call would be:

 `Result=main(P,1,2)`